aebange/devnotes/Learning Angular/How to set up the development environment on Windows.md

       1. This will change your cursor/pointer location to C:\
    3. Type ``mkdir tools``
       1. This will create a new folder called "tools" in C:
+      2. NOTE: If you create this folder as an Admin, every time you try to install/use something you'll need permission (not suggested)

 ___